-There are many different varieties and cockatiel mutations.
-These include normal, cinnamon, white faced, Lutino, Albino, dominant silver and Pearl.
+There are many different tiel mutations, varieties, or cockatiel mutations.
+These include normal, cinnamon, white-faced, Lutino, Albino, dominant silver, and Pearl among others.

 The growing popularity of cockatiels in the sixties was due to the development of all the experimental colors.
 There is no record of a color mutation in a cockatiel ever occurring in the wild.
 This art was developed by breeders of the bird.